bashup/mdsh/README.md

 ## Metaprogramming and Code Generation

 Any output from a `mdsh`-tagged block becomes part of the generated bash script at the point where the block occurs.
-This means that you can simply `cat` other bash files to include them, or do anything else you like to generate code there.
+This means that you can simply `cat` other bash files to include them (or use `mdsh-embed`; see the next section), or do anything else you like to generate code there.
 This can be a useful alternative to using `source` to load functions, as it means that the resulting script can be `--compile`d to a single file that doesn't need the other modules present.

 If you want to programmatically process individual blocks in some fashion (for example, to extract filenames from their language tags), you can define an `mdsh-misc` function.
 For each block without an `mdsh-lang-X ` or `mdsh-compile-X` function, `mdsh-misc` is called with the language tag and block contents as arguments, and its output is appended to the compiled script at that point in the file.